rayova/cdk-ecs-keycloak/API.md

 ## class KeycloakContainerExtension  <a id="wheatstalk-cdk-ecs-keycloak-keycloakcontainerextension"></a>

-Adds a keycloak container to a task definition it.
+Adds a keycloak container to a task definition.

-To use ECS service
+To use ECS service discovery
-discovery to locate cluster members, you need to call `useCloudMapService` with the CloudMap service so that we can configure the correct DNS query.
-Without CloudMap service discovery, the default will be to use JDBC_ping.
+to locate cluster members, you need to call `useCloudMapService` with the CloudMap service so that we can configure the correct DNS query.
+Without CloudMap service discovery, the Keycloak will use JDBC_PING.

 __Implements__: [ITaskDefinitionExtension](#aws-cdk-aws-ecs-itaskdefinitionextension)